-- Safe laboratory practices - Documentation procedures - Relevant sections of the Biochemical Analysis Training Manual - · Relevant sections of the STR Training Manual - DNA Quality Control and Quality Assurance systems and methods - Equipment operation, calibration, and maintenance - Courtroom demeanor and moot court testimony
+- Safe laboratory practices - Documentation procedures - Relevant sections of the Biochemistry and STR Training Program Manual - DNA quality control and quality assurance policies and procedures - Equipment operation, calibration, and maintenance - Courtroom demeanor and moot court testimony

-In addition, the lab technician must complete well-documented sets of DNA training samples.
+In addition, the laboratory technician must complete well-documented sets of DNA training samples.

-Upon completion of an approved training program, the supervisor, Laboratory Manager, and DNA Technical Leader will authorize the lab tech to perform reagent preparation and QC checks on reagents, instruments, and DNA kits.
+Upon completion of an approved training program, the supervisor, Laboratory Manager, and DNA Technical Leader will authorize the laboratory technician to perform reagent preparation and QC checks on reagents, instruments, and DNA kits.

-The DNA Laboratory Technician will not process evidence, convicted offender samples, or perform casework, and is designated as Laboratory Support Staff for the purposes of the FBI DNA QAS.
+The laboratory technician will not process evidence, convicted offender samples, or perform casework, and is designated as laboratory support staff for the purposes of the FBI QAS.